Published June 28, 2024

 Design Reviews

-In the design review stage, the team reviews the wireframes and prototypes to ensure they meet the defined standards and requirements.
+The team reviews the wireframes and prototypes in the design review stage to ensure they meet the defined standards and requirements.
 This is a collaborative process involving designers, developers, and stakeholders.

 How Helio Helps: Helio can facilitate remote design reviews by providing a platform for collecting structured feedback.
-Observations in Helio are designed to be shared easily, so that any team member can view the data that lead to your designs, regardless of whether they have an account or not.
-These observations are linked in presentation decks we call executive briefs, which outline all of the signals that were surfaced from the testing.
+Observations in Helio are designed to be shared easily; consequently, any team member can view the data that led to your designs, regardless of whether they have an account.
+These observations are linked in presentation decks we call executive briefs, which outline all of the signals that surfaced from the testing.

 Each executive brief provides a summary slide that outlines the problem trying to be solved in each concept, the test breakdown, and the list of signals.